medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 - **Security at boot**: Dell Security Password applied at BIOS, in order to password validation to be prompted at every boot.
-It is an additional layer to protect against unauthorized access (theft prevention, mostly)
+It is an additional layer to protect against unauthorized access (theft prevention, mostly);
-- **Dual boot**: with previous Windows 11 system (Windows is still a requirement in some particular scenarios - mostly related to compatibility)
+- **Dual boot**: with previous Windows 11 system (Windows is still a requirement in some particular scenarios - mostly related to data compatibility);
-- **External data files**: my data files reside on an external drive, so the local disk only have OS and application files
+- **External data files**: my data files reside on an external drive, so the local disk only have OS and application files;
 - **Minimalism is the key**: the idea is to have a simple and clean environment, without distractions in order to maximize productivity.